 - Phone: 734-794-6230

 Originally a two-family home, this Ann Arbor spot has evolved over the years and become a great spot for weddings, bat and bar mitzvahs, dances and more.
-Enjoy a guided tough of the Cobblestone Farmhouse Museum (call for an appointment).
+Enjoy a guided tour of the Cobblestone Farmhouse Museum (call for an appointment).

 - Address: Kerrytown District, Main Street Area, State Street Area, South University Area